HoTT/HoTT-2023/index.md

 **Monday May 22 to Thursday May 25**

 at Carnegie Mellon University in Pittsburgh, USA.
+(See [here](https://hott.github.io/HoTT-2019/) for the previous conference.)

 ##### Scientific Committee